Pronunciation of English ⟨ng⟩: History

 G-dropping is a linguistic phenomenon that has been studied by sociolinguists since the 1950s.
 The origin of G-dropping has been studied by historical linguists since the late 19th century.
 The contemporary variation between /ɪŋ/ and /[ɪn]/ has its roots in the morphology of Old English.
 Old English possessed suffixes -ung and -ing, which created verbal nouns, alongside a suffix -inde that created present participles.
 By the 15th century, the nd forms had begun to be replaced by the ng forms, creating an alternation between velar and alveolar suffixes for the same functions that is at the root of the modern alternation between /ɪŋ/ and /[ɪn]/.
 As Middle English transformed into Modern English, G-dropping became highly correlated with socioeconomic class.
 It is more common among the lower working class, but is sometimes found in the casual speech of other classes.
-G-dropping has been seen to be more common among males than females.
+In some research, G-dropping has been seen to be more common among males than females.
 It was a fashionable pronunciation in 18th-century England.
 The stereotypical U-RP pronunciation of huntin', shootin' and fishin features G-dropping in all three words: /[ˈhʌntɪn ˈʃuːtɪn ən ˈfɪʃɪn]/.